cagov/innovation-hub.ca.gov/docs/pages/content-design/odi-style-guide.md

   </div>
 </div>

-When writing numbers with limited space (like labels in a chart), use a K instead of writing out the full number.
+When writing numbers with limited space (like labels in a chart), use a **K** instead of writing out the full number.

-For rates that use 100,000 as their base, use “per 100K.”
+For rates that use 100,000 as their base, use **per 100K**.

 <div class="blockquote-container">
   <div class="blockquote-body">